 From left to right: Mrs Sheila Schuurmans (Principal), Dr Anita Worrall (Executive Director/Psychologist), Professor Lena Green (representing Exeter University) and Jane McIntyre (CEO, Thinking Schools South Africa) having received the Global Thinking School Accreditation plaque at a recent Thinking Schools workshop.

-Dr. Anita Worrall, (PhD Cornell, USA), a developmental and cognitive school psychologist is the coordinator.
-She has organised and facilitated in-service training to Pro Ed House staff, and has offered coffee mornings to acquaint Pro Ed House School parents with Thinking Maps, Habits of Mind and the Growth Mindset.
-She continues to be active in Thinking Schools South Africa (TSSA), where she Chairs the National Board of TSSA.
+Dr. Anita Worrall, (PhD Cornell, USA), an educational psychologist is the coordinator.
+She has organised and facilitated in-service training to Pro Ed House staff, and has offered coffee mornings to acquaint Pro Ed House School parents with Thinking Maps, Habits of Mind, Executive Functions and the Growth Mindset among others.
+She is one of the founders of Thinking Schools South Africa (TSSA), and Chairs the National Board of TSSA.

-Through in-service training (Friday afternoons 1.30 – 3.00 pm.) and different workshops, the staff are exposed to cognitive education training on Thinking Maps, Habits of Mind, De Bono Thinking Hats, Visible Thinking Routines, Anderson’s Revision of Bloom’s Taxonomy and the Growth Mindset.
+Through in-service training (Friday afternoons 1.30 – 3.00 pm.) and different workshops, the staff are continuously exposed to cognitive education training on Thinking Maps, Habits of Mind, De Bono Thinking Hats, Visible Thinking Routines, Anderson’s Revision of Bloom’s Taxonomy, Executive Functions and the Growth Mindset.

 Staff are committed to attending different workshops offered by Thinking Schools South Africa.

-Together with Thinking Schools South Africa and Thinking Schools International (UK), Pro Ed House School is dedicated to developing 21st Century learners, who are committed to and value habits of mind that lead to successful learning, resilience and resourcefulness in an ever changing 21st Century world.
+Together with Thinking Schools South Africa, Pro Ed House School is dedicated to developing 21st Century learners, who are committed to and value habits of mind that lead to successful learning, resilience and resourcefulness in an ever changing 21st Century world.

 The following Tools and Strategies to enhance learning and promote cognitive growth are used: